CyberReaper00/minserve/README.md

 ```

 ## Usage
-MinServe takes in the port to host at
+MinServe takes one argument, the port to host at
+Then it launches all files in the current directory to the provided port at the provided host

 `minserve 1234`

 It can be used in the following manner,
 - Launch minserve with port
 - Go to the browser and open a page
-- Change the content on that page, locally
+- Change the content of that page, locally
 - Save the file and reload the page in the browser
 - The changes will take affect on reload